 We next examine the estimate $\hat\bcB$.
 Figure~\ref{heatmap3} shows the estimated subject covariates effect coefficients.
 From the left panel of Figure~\ref{heatmap3}, we see that, as age increases, the structural connectivity generally decreases both within and between the two hemispheres.
 This result agrees with existing neurological finding \citep{betzel2014changes}.
 From the right panel of Figure~\ref{heatmap3}, we see that male and female subjects have different structural connectivity patterns.
 Such differences are observed in the between-group connections within and between hemispheres, and in the within-group connections within each hemisphere.
-For instance, we see males have a lower between-hemisphere connectivity for ROIs in Group 1.
-This observation agrees with the existing literature that males have a lower connectivity between the left and right frontal regions \citep{ingalhalikar2014sex}.
+For instance, we see males have lower between-hemisphere connectivities for the ROIs in Group 1.
+This observation agrees with the literature that males have lower connectivities between the left and right frontal regions \citep{ingalhalikar2014sex}.